Active Learning of Piecewise Gaussian Process Surrogates: Review

-Rather than treating all $\mathcal{O}(N^2)$ values in $\V{C}_N$ as ``tunable parameters'', it is common to use a kernel $c(\V{x}_i, \V{x}_j; \theta)$ defining correlations in terms of a small number of hyperparameters $\theta$.
-Most kernel families \citep{abrahamsen1997review,wendland2004scattered} are decreasing functions of the geographic ``distance'' between its arguments $\V{x}_i$ and $\V{x}_j$.
-Our contributions are largely agnostic to these choices.
-An assumption of {\em stationarity} is common, whereby $c(\V{x}_i, \V{x}_j; \theta) \equiv c(\V{x}_i - \V{x}_j; \theta)$, i.e., only relative displacement $\V{x}_i - \V{x}_j$ between inputs, not their positions, matters for modeling.
+Rather than treating all $\mathcal{O}(N^2)$ values in $\V{C}_N$ as ``tunable parameters'', it is common to use a kernel $c(\V{x}_i, \V{x}_j; \V{\theta})$ defining correlations in terms of a small number of hyperparameters $\V{\theta}$.
+Most kernel families \citep{wendland2004scattered} are decreasing functions of the geographic ``distance'' between its arguments $\V{x}_i$ and $\V{x}_j$.
+An assumption of {\em stationarity} is common, whereby $c(\V{x}_i, \V{x}_j; \V{\theta}) \equiv c(\V{x}_i - \V{x}_j; \V{\theta})$, i.e., only relative displacement $\V{x}_i - \V{x}_j$ between inputs, not their positions, matters for modeling.
 As discussed further, below, a stationarity assumption can be limiting and relaxing this is a major focus of the methodology introduced in this paper.